giellalt/lang-liv/liv.md

-Quantifier inflection
+# Quantifier inflection
-Livonian quantifiers inflect in the same cases as other nominals.

-       -    Nouns  ;
+This file documents the file on Livonian quantifier morphology.

  LEXICON QNT_APPÕN  : 216